glisak/Rhetos-wiki/Home.md

 use it to generate the application server, including the application's database, business layer object model (C#) and web API (REST, SOAP, OData, etc.).

-* [What is Rhetos](https://github.com/Rhetos/Rhetos/wiki/What-is-Rhetos), overview of the Rhetos architecture and principles
+* [What is Rhetos](https://github.com/Rhetos/Rhetos/wiki/What-is-Rhetos), an overview of the Rhetos architecture and principles
 * [Roadmap](https://github.com/Rhetos/Rhetos/wiki/Rhetos-platform-roadmap)

 ## Application development